xogroup/bunnybus/API.md

 ## BunnyBus

 The `BunnyBus` is a class that instantiates into a singleton.
 It hosts all features for communicating with RabbitMQ to provide an easy to use enterprise bus facade.

+### Versioning

+Note regarding versioning.  `BunnyBus` attaches the version value found in `package.json` to all messages that are sent.
+Any messages subscribed which does not match the major semver will be rejected to the error queue.
+As an example, message sent from BunnyBus version `1.2.3` will only be accepted from other `BunnyBus` clients with semver range of `1.x.x`.

 ### `new BunnyBus(config)`